 So what is a successful home buyer?
 That is easy—the person that finds the home of their dreams at a price they can afford.
 The next piece is trickier, how was the process?
 Were any lives lost during the home buying process?
+Did it take 2 years?
+As an AZ REALTOR I have worked with many people and have learned the traits of successful home buyers.
+It does not have to be a painful process.

 The purchasing process is arduous whether you are a first time home buyer or a seasoned veteran.
 I have found that successful buyers follow a common set of steps.
 Here is my advice.